I’m ready to compete! Where do I start?

-To be eligible for awards, all team members must be able to verify they are a current student in the United States and 18 years of age or older (or the age of majority in his/her state, whichever is older) at the time of entry.
+To be eligible for awards, all team members must be able to verify they are a current student in the United States and 18 years of age or older (or the age of majority in the student’s state of residence, whichever is older) at the time of entry.

-2. Form a Team
+2. Form a team.

 University and college students must participate in teams of 2 – 4.
 Team submissions will be evaluated for technical potential, innovation, diversity, and applicability.

 During the fall semester, JUMP into STEM will open three challenges for students to compete for awards.
 Read each current challenge to consider the specific questions and review the response criteria.
-Student teams select one challenge to respond to.
-Please see the JUMP into STEM 2020-2021 Rules Document for specific requirements.
+The topics for the 2022–2023 program are:

-4. The Challenge Judging Process
+5. The Challenge Judging Process

 - The panel of judges will evaluate submissions using the evaluation criteria.